The Devil's Own: Casting

 Despite having Pitt's name attached, the studio was of the opinion that he could not carry a major film alone.
-For the role of Tom O'Meara, both Gene Hackman and Sean Connery had been considered at various points, but at Pitt's suggestion, Harrison Ford was approached for the role, which at that time was more of a character role.
+For the role of Tom O'Meara, both Gene Hackman and Sean Connery had been considered at various points, but at Pitt's suggestion, Harrison Ford was approached for the role, which at that time was more of a supporting character role.
 Ford read the script and agreed to play the part, though that meant the script had to be rewritten to create a fuller role for Ford and a more complicated relationship between the characters played by the two men.

-To expand Ford's role, producers brought in David Aaron Cohen and Vincent Patrick to rewrite Jarre's script.
+Unsatisfied with Jarre's rewrite, producers brought in David Aaron Cohen and Vincent Patrick to rewrite the script and expand Ford's role.
 Patrick stated: "There was no way they were going to shoot the original script.
 It had to become a two-hero piece with equal action heroes.
 Supporting two stars is what this was about".
 Cohen added: "Take it from Columbia's perspective.
 Twenty million, and you want Harrison to be the supporting actor?"

-James Gray was offered to direct the project but he turned it down, as did Bryan Singer, and Milcho Manchevski.
-It was Pitt and Ford's suggestion to bring Alan J. Pakula in as director., Pakula initially turned it down, as he wanted to focus on other projects that he was developing at the time; he rejected the offer two more times but eventually accepted the job after Columbia offered to pay him a fee of 5 million dollars.
+James Gray was offered to direct the project but he turned it down, as did Bryan Singer and Milcho Manchevski.
+It was Pitt and Ford's suggestion to bring Alan J. Pakula in as director.
+Pakula initially turned it down, as he wanted to focus on other projects that he was developing at the time; he rejected the offer two more times, but eventually accepted the job after Columbia offered to pay him a fee of $5 million.

+Pitt visited Belfast in preparation for the role and suffered bruises after he was attacked on the city's Falls Road after being identified as a Protestant..

+Ford researched his role by meeting with members of the NYPD, joining them nearly a dozen times on routine patrol throughout various areas, including the Washington Heights section to get a feel for a patrolman's daily lifestyle, in addition to getting a better sense of the neighborhoods.